 Over the years, my feelings about this have evolved further.
-Now it's not just about giving myself grace for the things I can't do, it's realising that it's not that I can't do things, rather that I do things differently and sometimes even better... just in a different way.
+Now it's not just about giving myself grace for the things I can't do, it's realising that it's not that I can't do things, rather that I do things differently and sometimes even better ... just in a different way.

-In short, if someone knows they are Autistic, and also knows that means their existence isn't sub-par, then life is just... better.
+In short, if someone knows they are Autistic, and also knows that means their existence isn't sub-par, then life is just ... better.
 Infinitely better."

-- Autistic Staff member
+Autistic staff member

-What can teachers do to help create autism-positive environments

-Teachers can:
+What does an autism-positive culture look like?

-- Create an autism friendly environment in order to set students up to be as well-regulated as possible. - Encourage understanding of and accommodation of individual sensory needs. - Encourage individualised self-regulation skills (including stimming). - Do not insist on eye contact.
+- Environments are adapted to be autism friendly in order to support Autistic people to be as well-regulated as possible. - There is an understanding of and accommodation of individual sensory needs. - individualised self-regulation skills (including stimming) are encouraged. - Eye contact is not insisted on or taught. - There is understanding of, respect for and encouragement of Autistic communication, listening and socialising skills. - Support is available for Autistic people to understand typical communication, listening and socialising skills, to enable them to interact more broadly, whilst not promoting these as superior skills.

-- Understand, respect and encourage Autistic communication, listening and socialising skills. - Help students understand typical communication, listening and socialising skills to enable them to interact more broadly, whilst not promoting these as superior skills - Assist in developing self-advocacy skills. - Provide calm, safe spaces for self-regulation, - Adopt autism positive language (language that does not describe autism as inherently negative).
+- Support of provided to develop self-advocacy skills. - Calm and safe spaces for self-regulation are provided. - Autism-positive language (i.e. language that does not describe autism as inherently negative) is adopted and used.

-Common co-existing conditions
+Common co-occurring conditions